 Request for Confidential Status

-Permits are good for one year from the date of the Division's receipt of the Notice of Intention.
-Additionally, a one-year extension may be granted if the request is submitted to the Division prior to the expiration of the first one-year period.
+Permits are good for one year from the date of DOGGR's receipt of the Notice of Intention.
+Additionally, a one-year extension may be granted if the request is submitted to DOGGR prior to the expiration of the first one-year period.
 Notices and Permits are cancelled after two years.

-Operators who sell, transfer, or otherwise exchange the right to operate a well, and the land (owned or leased) where the well is located, must notify the Division no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.
+Operators who sell, transfer, or otherwise exchange the right to operate a well, and the land (owned or leased) where the well is located, must notify DOGGR no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.

 Notification is also required from persons acquiring ownership or operation of any well – whether by purchase, transfer, or another method – no later than the date the sale, transfer, conveyance, exchange, or other disposition, becomes final.

-To notify DOGGR of a sale, complete a Report of Property Transfer form (OG30A) and submit it to the appropriate District Office.
+- To notify DOGGR of a sale, complete a Notification of Well and/or Facility Disposition (OG30A) and submit it to the appropriate district office.

-To help operators obtain the well bonds required by Division 3 of the California Public Resources Code (PRC), DOGGR has prepared two resources for operators to use.
+To help operators obtain the well bonds required by Division 3 of the California Public Resources Code (PRC), DOGGR has prepared the following resource for operators to use:

-Specific bond questions may be directed to the appropriate Division District Office or the Headquarters office in Sacramento.
-(Please see the Division Contacts list on our main web page.)
+Specific bond questions may be directed to the appropriate DOGGR district office or the headquarters office in Sacramento.

 Back to Top